Rainbow International School

-Rainbow International School Uganda, or simply Rainbow, is an international school for early-childhood, primary, and secondary education in Kampala, Uganda.
+Rainbow International School Uganda is an international school for early-childhood, primary, and secondary education in Kampala, Uganda.

+History

 Rainbow was established in September 1991 as a primary school with 29 children.
-In September 1995, the school moved to its present 9 acre site with newly constructed purpose-built classrooms and administration block and playing fields.
-The school is in the Kampala district.
-It is owned by the Midland Group of companies.
+In September 1995, the school moved to its present 9 acre site with newly constructed purpose-built classrooms, an administration block and playing fields.
+In 2014, Rainbow undertook a 2-year internal project to earn full accreditation from the Council of British International Schools (COBIS).

-The Rainbow School has been helped and fund-raised for by the Run4Unity association and the Focolaré.

-Charities

-Rainbow works with numerous charities, such as: Arms Around Africa, CARE, Interact, Animal Hope, and Habitat For Humanity.
+Curriculum

+Rainbow follows the National Curriculum for England, with an emphasis on a thorough understanding in its core subjects (mathematics, science, English and ICT).
+Students also study humanities, the arts, and physical education.
+In primary school (Year 1-Year 6), the International Primary Curriculum is taught as part of the National Curriculum.
+In Years 7, 8 & 9, the National Curriculum is still taught, and in Years 10 & 11, students study an IGCSE programme.
+In Sixth Form (Years 12 & 13), students have an option to take A-level programmes, BTEC programmes, or both.
+Rainbow introduced the BTEC curriculum into the school in August of 2016.

 Duke of Edinburgh Award

-Rainbow commenced its participation in the Duke of Edinburgh award in September 2014, which was founded by Mr. Skulmosky.
+Rainbow commenced its participation in the Duke of Edinburgh Award in September 2014, which was founded by Mr. Skulmosky.
 The award was discontinued at Rainbow temporarily, but reinstated on 27 August 2017.
-It has since been discontinued once again, but the school is currently in the process of bringing it back.
+It was discontinued once again, but in late 2025 the award was brought back once again.